pcardotatgit/XDR_create_incident_with_python/create_XDR_incidents.md

 ## Create Incidents and their sightings

-Creating an **Incident** consists of creating several objects and then link them together thanks to relationships.
+Creating an **Incident** consists of creating several objects and then link them together thanks to the appropriate **relationships**.

-That means that we are supposed to use several APIs calls to create all what is needed to create an Incident and all the attached objects.
+That means that we are supposed to use several APIs calls to create all what is needed to create an **Incident** and every attached objects.

 This can be a lot of API calls !